grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 			* What is this mysterious job at the depot Percy is going for?
 			* It seems somewhat nefarious, is it connected to the sub pursuing them?
 (It is, though maybe that's never made explicit, or it's tied to the conversation about the morality of running weapons)
 			* See C's note on strengthening the delivery for the plot -- Percy knowing about it beforehand Percy essentially being willing to be a gunrunner -- ties the beginning, middle and end of book together
-			* The sub with the ram is using new powers (that are more global, part of a unifying and standardizing world) to chase them across boundaries (though, obviously, this is hardly a widely-held global standard yet, since the stilt city authorities want no military vessels, and the sub with the ram is happy to open up a slaughter on innocents when they get in the way of their quarry.)
 	* [X] see note about about learning the name of the sub with the ram at the depot
 	* [X] Edit descriptions of Cassandra: see B and C's notes
 	* [X] Find and replace: Trinity as a name